KamilPiekutowski/Predators_and_Prey/README.md

-### Predators and Prey CS474
+## Predators and Prey CS474
-It is a predator/prey graphical simulation using graphic GUI driven by SFML library.

-## Authors
 Robert Hayhurst/Kamil Piekutowski

-###IDE
-Code::Blocks
+CS 474
+University of Illinois at Chicago
+Spring 2016